Pricing ASICs for Cryptocurrency Mining: Empirical Evaluation

+The parameters which are used throughout this section were obtained from real-world data, and were set to the following values:

-ASIC prices and specifications (hash-rate and power consumption) are taken from Amazon.
-We assumed ASICs have a 2-year expected lifetime; in fact, hash-rate considerations usually imply that their profits vanish even faster.
+\paragraph*{ASIC price and specifications} We compare our prices to historical market prices which were obtained from the manufacturer's Amazon page.
+We took hardware specification from \cite{value2022asic}, and assumed \glspl{ASIC} last $2$ years on average.
+In fact, hash-rate considerations imply that their profits vanish even faster.